cauliyang/academic/content/en/post/how-to-build-python-library/index.md

 ## 1. Introduction

-You may want to create something fantastic after you have known more about Python.
-But how to do it?
-Which part is the most important?
-Here I will show you the best way to build a Python library from scratch, as well as sharing valuable resources to help you improve the quality of your project.
-All these resources are mined when I learn how to write a better library by myself.
-I share here and hope everyone can find that early.
-Keeping in mind that a good tool will make project more attractive, which enable you to save a lot of time as well.
-However, you can share your thoughts in comment if you have any other great recommendations.
-I will be happy to receive your feedback.
+After you've learned more about Python, you might want to make something spectacular.
+But how do you go about doing it?
+Which part is the most crucial?
+Here, I'll show you how to build a Python library from the ground up, as well as share useful resources to help you improve the quality of your project.
+All of these resources will be mined as I learn how to write a better library on my own.
+I'm sharing it here in the hopes that everyone will find it soon.
+Keeping in mind that a good tool will make your project more appealing, allowing you to save a lot of time.
+If you have any other great recommendations, please share them in the comments.
+I look forward to hearing from you.

 ## 2. Think over the goal of your project?

-The first step is to think about why you want to build a Python library.
-What do you want to achieve?
-This question will help you answer the main goal of your project.
-After getting a mature idea, you are ready to start now.
-Now, following topics are you should consider:
+The first step is to consider why you want to create a Python library.
+What do you hope to accomplish?
+This question will assist you in answering the primary goal of your project.
+You are now ready to begin once you have developed a mature idea.
+Now, you should think about the following topics:

 - How to build a library
 - How to write a good codebase